-Place the toilet on a piece of cloth or newspapers inside the washroom
+Place the toilet on a piece of cloth or newspaper inside the washroom.

 Take off the screws so that you can easily lift your toilet flange.

 The toilet flange should always go inside the soil pipe.
+Otherwise, water and waste may leak and booing gases may spread all over your house.
 When we apply primer and PVC cement, we still do it on the outside of the toilet flange and the interior sides of the soil pipe.

-A toilet flange is mainly attached to the floor in correspondence to the soil pipe by use of bolts.
+A toilet flange usually has several holes in it.
+It is mainly attached to the floor in correspondence to the soil pipe by the use of bolts.

 How do I replace a PVC toilet flange in concrete?